 Another notable performance was in 2003, when the band played at the rededication of the Wollongong Cenotaph, playing for the march and the inspection of the troops by Minister Dana Vale.

-There are many more functions the band is called upon to perform at – too numerous to mention – but be it official, sporting, a street march, religious events or just plain playing in the park the band has performed for all these events making a huge cultural and musical contribution to the City of Wollongong for seventy years.
+There are many more functions the band is called upon to perform at – too numerous to mention – but be it official, sporting, a street march, religious events or just plain playing in the park the band has performed for all these events making a huge cultural and musical contribution to the City of Wollongong for 85 years.